digital marketing guide

 The foundations of good content were covered earlier in this section, and all can be applied to a solid blog post that will convert.
 The basics of search engine optimization have also been explored.
 Keeping these two aspects of your digital marketing at the forefront, there are a few rules of thumb to follow as you write and publish your blog posts.

 - Title your blog post well.
-Blog post titles should be attention-grabbing, but should not sound like click-bait.
+Blog post titles should be attention-grabbing, but should not sound like clickbait.
 Your titles should clearly indicate what the article is about, and should include no more than 70 characters.

 - If you do nothing else, be sure your blog post is well written.
 Not a writer?
 That’s okay.
 Hire a copywriter to write for you.
 Outsourcing the task for $50 to $100 per hour is much more cost effective than spending an entire day trying to write a post yourself if you just don’t have the knack for it.

-Step 4: Increase Engagement With Social Media
+Step 4: Use Social Media To Increase Engagement

 One of the most powerful marketing tools available to businesses, regardless of size, is social media.
 Social media is, however, one of the most frequently overlooked steps in digital marketing.
-Some executives feel there’s no time for tweeting.
+Some executives feel there’s no time for it.
 Others feel that their target audience doesn’t spend time on social media.
 These are misconceptions, and if you’re not using social media as a marketing tool, you’re losing revenue.

 Here are some common reasons cited for not using social media: